finom/rebloom/README.md

 }

 class User extends UserData {
-  readonly profiles: Profiles; // <--
-  readonly loadUsers = async () => {
+  readonly profiles: Profiles; // not visible from the outside modules readonly loadUsers = async () => {
     console.log(this.ids);
   }